drethedevjs/athlete-profile/README.md

 ### Overview

-In this task you'll be creating and deploying a simple, full-stack, responsive, single-page application in Node and Angular 1/ AngularJS (NOT Angular2+) or ReactJS.
+In this task you'll be creating and deploying a simple, full-stack, responsive, single-page application in Node and Angular 1/ AngularJS.

-> If you have any questions email me at ron@opensponsorship.com.

 ### Requirements